 When wanting a nice big slice of cake, be mindful of the feelings that cause your mouth to water.
 When lusting, be mindful of the feelings that cause you to heat up inside.
 Do the same for everything.
-Too often we think that meditation should be an easy, fun activity; when meeting challenges in meditation, we find ourselves disheartened, thinking we're practicing incorrectly.
-Don't be discouraged.
+Too often we think that meditation should be an easy, fun activity; when meeting challenges in meditation, we find ourselves disheartened, thinking we are practicing incorrectly.
+Do not be discouraged.
 The greatest breakthroughs in meditation come when examining these rough spots and seeing their true nature instead of being sidetracked by selfish desire.